On this page

 awf workflow install myorg/awf-workflow-speckit

-# Install with specific version
+# Install an exact version

-awf workflow install myorg/awf-workflow-speckit --version "1.2.0"
+awf workflow install myorg/awf-workflow-speckit@v1.2.0

 # Install globally (available to all projects)